dellius-alexander/CRUDRepository/README.md

 sequenceDiagram
     box Create Model Specific Repository
     actor Client
+    participant Repository
     participant UserRepository
-    participant Repository
-    participant User
+    participant User as User Model
     end

-Client->>UserRepository: createUserRepository(database: IDatabase, user: User): return new Repository(database, user)
+  Client->>Repository: createUserRepository(database: IDatabase, user: User): IRepository
-UserRepository-->>Client: return UserRepository
+  Repository->>Client: return Repository(database, user) as UserRepository
 ```

 #### In this diagram (Sequence Diagram):

-The diagram demonstrates how to create a specialized repository for a User model, facilitating data access for the  Client.
+This sequence diagram illustrates the process of creating a repository tailored specifically for managing `User` data.
+This provides organized data access for the `Client`.

 #### Classes:

-* `Client`:  The actor requesting the creation of the User repository.
+* `Client`: Initiates the repository creation process.
-* `UserRepository`: A specialized repository class responsible for managing User data.
+* `User Repository`: A repository designed to handle all data operations related to the `User` model.
-* `Repository`: A generic repository class providing basic data access operations.
+* `Repository`: A base class offering fundamental data access functionality.
-* `User`: The data model representing a user entity.
+* `User Model`: The model representing a user within the system.
-* `IDatabase`:  An interface defining common database interactions.

 #### Interactions:

-* The `Client` calls the createUserRepository method on the UserRepository, providing an IDatabase instance (from Diagram 1) and a User object.
+* The `Client` sends the `createUserRepository` request to the `Repository` class, providing a database (`IDatabase`) instance and the `User` model.
-* The UserRepository creates a new Repository instance, configured to work with the User model and the provided database.
+* The `Repository` constructs a repository instance, specifically configured to work with the `User` model and the supplied database.
-* The UserRepository returns the newly created Repository to the Client.
+* The `Repository` returns the newly formed `User Repository` object back to the `Client`.

 ---